"I have an amazing product...so, how come sales are slow?"

 Do not include your brand or other brand names in Search Terms.

-... it's pretty clear that your listing's SEO should prioritize keywords like "ergonomic chairs", "ergonomic chair back support" and exclude "ergonomic chair Argos", for instance.
+... your listing's SEO should prioritize keywords like "ergonomic chairs", "ergonomic chair back support" and exclude "ergonomic chair Argos", for instance.

 Intrigued?
 I've explained this in a previous blog post (Top 5 differences between Amazon SEO and Google SEO).